epogrebnyak/abacus/README.md

 `abacus` started as a project to demonstrate principles of double-entry accounting through Python code, in spirit of [build-your-own-x](https://github.com/codecrafters-io/build-your-own-x).
-You can use `abacus` to teach accounting and basics of accounting information systems (AIS).
+You can use `abacus` to teach basics of accounting and accounting information systems (AIS).

-### Other usage ideas
+### Other usage

-- Use with other software as a component, for example, add `medici` storage for entries (see below).
+- Use with other software as a component (for example, with `medici`).
-- Build business simulations - e.g. generate a stream of business events and make operational, financing and investment decisions based on financial report evaluation.
+- Convert accounting reports between ledgers (for example, national accounting standards to IFRS).
+- Process streams of business events to financial reports in business simulations.
-- Enhance a large language model with structured outputs in accounting.
+- Generate prompts and enhance a large language model with structured outputs in accounting.

 ## Assumptions

 Below are some simplifying assumptions and behaviors made for this code.
 Some points may be relaxes, some will remain a feature.

 1. Account structure is flat, there are no subaccounts.
-(Can use `cash:petty` and `cash:bank_account` to mimic subaccounts.)
+(One can use `cash:petty` and `cash:bank_account` to mimic subaccounts.)

 2. Every entry involves exactly two accounts, there are no compound entries.